dimitris-development/vue-barcode-qrcode-scanner/README.md

    yarn build
    ```

-to build the library and commit it as well
+to build the library and submit a PR

-4. Push your work back to your fork

-5. Submit a PR so that I can review your changes.